chauchau000/pillbox/README.md

 # pillbox

-Here at pillbox, our mission is to help you keep track of your medication, providers, and appointments by organizing all your medications into one centralized area.
+Here at pillbox, our mission is to help you keep track of your medications, providers, and appointments by organizing all your medications into one centralized area.

 ## Description